defold/defold.github.io/extension-facebook/index.md

 ![game.project settings](game_project.png)

+Next, in the Advanced section of the *Settings* tab on the Facebook app page, scroll to the *Security* section and copy the *Client token*.
+Go back to the *game.project* file and add this to the `Clienttoken` field.

 Now, back in the *Settings* tab on the Facebook app page, click *+ Add Platform* to add a new platform to the app.
 Each platform has a set of settings to fill in.

 ![Select platform](select_platform.png)